-11 CONFIDENTIALITY, CONSENT AND INFORMATION SHARING
+12 CONFIDENTIALITY, CONSENT AND INFORMATION SHARING

-- 11.1 We recognise that all matters relating to safeguarding and child protection are confidential. - 11.2 The headteacher or the DSL will disclose any information about a pupil to other members of staff on a need-to-know basis, and in the best interests of the child. - 11.3 All staff members are aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - 11.4 All staff members have a professional responsibility to share information with other agencies in order to safeguard children. - 11.5 All our staff members who come into contact with children will be given appropriate training to understand the purpose of information sharing in order to safeguard and promote children's welfare. - 11.6 We will ensure that staff members are confident about what they can and should do under the law, including how to obtain consent to share information and when information can be shared without consent.
+- 12.1 We recognise that all matters relating to safeguarding and child protection are confidential. - 12.2 The headteacher or the DSL will disclose any information about a pupil to other members of staff on a need-to-know basis, and in the best interests of the child. - 12.3 All staff members are aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - 12.4 All staff members have a professional responsibility to share information with other agencies in order to safeguard children. - 12.5 All our staff members who come into contact with children will be given appropriate training to understand the purpose of information sharing in order to safeguard and promote children's welfare. - 12.6 We will ensure that staff members are confident about what they can and should do under the law, including how to obtain consent to share information and when information can be shared without consent.
 This is covered in greater detail in Appendix B.

-12 INTER-AGENCY WORKING
+13 INTER-AGENCY WORKING

-- 12.1 We will develop and promote effective working relationships with other agencies, including agencies providing early help services to children, the police and Children's Social Care. - 12.2 We will ensure that relevant staff members participate in multi-agency meetings and forums, including child protection conferences and core groups, to consider individual children. - 12.3 We will participate in serious case reviews, other reviews and file audits as and when required to do so by the East Sussex Local Safeguarding Children Board.
+- 13.1 We will develop and promote effective working relationships with other agencies, including agencies providing early help services to children, the police and Children's Social Care. - 13.2 We will ensure that relevant staff members participate in multi-agency meetings and forums, including child protection conferences and core groups, to consider individual children. - 13.3 We will participate in safeguarding practice reviews (previously known as serious case reviews), other reviews and file audits as and when required to do so by the ESSCP.
 We will ensure that we have a clear process for gathering the evidence required for reviews and audits, embedding recommendations into practice and completing required actions within agreed timescales.

-13 CONTRACTORS, SERVICE AND ACTIVITY PROVIDERS AND WORK PLACEMENT PROVIDERS
+14 CONTRACTORS, SERVICE AND ACTIVITY PROVIDERS AND WORK PLACEMENT PROVIDERS

-- 13.1 We will ensure that contractors and providers are aware of our school safeguarding and child protection policy and procedures.
-We will require that employees and volunteers provided by these organisations use our procedure to report concerns. - 13.2 We will seek written notification that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding check in line with Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2018.
-If assurance is not obtained, permission to work with our children or use our school premises may be refused. - 13.3 When we commission services from other organisations, we will ensure that compliance with our policy and procedures is a contractual requirement. - 13.4 When the school place a pupil with an alternative provision provider, the school continues to be responsible for the safeguarding of that pupil.
+- 14.1 We will ensure that contractors and providers are aware of our school safeguarding and child protection policy and procedures.
+We will require that employees and volunteers provided by these organisations use our procedure to report concerns. - 14.2 We will seek written notification that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding check in line with Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2020.
+If assurance is not obtained, permission to work with our children or use our school premises may be refused.

+- 14.3 When we commission services from other organisations, we will ensure that compliance with our policy and procedures is a contractual requirement. - 14.4 When the school place a pupil with an alternative provision provider, the school continues to be responsible for the safeguarding of that pupil.
 The school will obtain written confirmation from the alternative provider that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that the school would otherwise perform in respect of its own staff.

-14 WHISTLEBLOWING AND COMPLAINTS
+15 WHISTLEBLOWING AND COMPLAINTS